MessagePack-CSharp/MessagePack-CSharp/README.md

 MessaegPackFormatterAttribute
 ---
-MessaegPackFormatterAttribute is lightweight extension point of class, struct, interface, enum.
+MessaegPackFormatterAttribute is lightweight extension point of class, struct, interface, enum and property/field.
 This is like JSON.NET's JsonConverterAttribute.
-For example, serialize private field.
+For example, serialize private field, serialize x10 formatter.

 ```csharp
 [MessagePackFormatter(typeof(CustomObjectFormatter))]